npm/cli/docs/content/cli-commands/npm-fund.md

 user will be instructed to pass the `--which` command to disambiguate.

-The list will avoid duplicated entries and will stack all packages that share the same type/url as a single entry.
+The list will avoid duplicated entries and will stack all packages that share the same url as a single entry.
 Given this nature the list is not going to have the same shape of the output from `npm ls`.

 ### Configuration